Covestro buys DSM's resins unit for 1.6 billion euros

+The deal, which will likely be wrapped up by March 2021, adds products such as coatings for optical fibres, buildings and cars, recyclable carpets and printable plastics.

-The new business will add about 1 billion euros in revenues and 141 million euros in earnings before interest, taxes, depreciation and amortisation (EBITDA) to Covestro’s Coatings, Adhesives, Specialties (CAS) division, it said in a statement on Wednesday.
+The new business will add about 1 billion euros in revenues to Covestro’s Coatings, Adhesives, Specialties (CAS) division, it said in a statement on Wednesday.

+The company has swiftly rebounded from a slump due to the coronavirus pandemic earlier this year, and finance chief Thomas Toepfer expected that trend would continue into the fourth quarter.

 Covestro has shunned larger takeovers since it was spun off from Bayer BAYGn.DE in 2015, mainly because expanding its two main units - makers of transparent polycarbonate plastics as well as chemicals for insulation slabs and upholstery foams - would trigger antitrust pushback.